 Member cities, but not member leagues, shall be required to cast unanimous votes.

 All voting shall be by voice vote unless a weighted vote is demanded by ten percent or more of the certified votes present at the meeting.
-When the weighted vote is taken voting shall be limited to the duly certified voting delegates, or their alternates, each casting the total number of votes to which the voter is entitled by the certified voting roll.
-A majority vote of the certified votes present at the meeting shall be required for election of any officer or member of the Board of Directors, or for passage of any matter of business brought before the business meeting There shall be no voting by proxy.
+When the weighted vote is taken, voting shall be limited to the duly certified voting delegates, or their alternates, each casting the total number of votes to which the voter is entitled by the certified voting roll.
+A majority vote of the certified votes present at the meeting shall be required for the election of any officer or member of the Board of Directors, or for passage of any matter of business brought before the business meeting.
+There shall be no voting by proxy.

 Section 3.
 MEMBER QUORUM.

-A quorum at the annual business meeting or special meeting shall consist of, majority of the votes certified to the meeting.
+A quorum at the annual business meeting or special meeting shall consist of majority of the votes certified to the meeting.

 Section 4.
 MEMBER RESOLUTIONS ON POLICIES.